-Anna Jarvis is considered the founder of Mother’s Day here in America.
-The story goes that after her mother, whom she was very close with, passed away, Anna vowed to create a day dedicated to honoring mothers both alive and deceased.
+Anna Jarvis is considered the founder of Mother’s Day in America.
+After her mother passed away, Jarvis vowed to create a day dedicated to honoring mothers both alive and deceased.

 If you plan on giving or receiving a bouquet of carnations, caring for them properly will ensure that they live a long, beautiful life.
 Here are some tips for caring for carnations:

 - Make sure they are placed on a windowsill or ledge that receives at least six hours of direct sunlight.